-BAJRO RIZVANOVIC HAD IGNORED THE WARNING SIGNS, FOR MONTHS, THAT SOMETHING MIGHT BE PHYSICALLY WRONG.
+BAJRO RIZVANOVIC HAD IGNORED THE WARNING SIGNS FOR MONTHS THAT SOMETHING MIGHT BE PHYSICALLY WRONG.
 IT WASN'T UNTIL THE PAIN IN HIS ABDOMEN AND BACK BECAME UNBEARABLE THAT HE DROVE HIMSELF IN THE EARLY MORNING HOURS TO ROCHESTER GENERAL HOSPITAL.

-The devastating diagnosis came back quickly: stage 4 colon cancer.
-Initially overwhelmed, Bajro was immediately comforted by the rapid response from the team of doctors and nurses at Rochester General.
+The devastating diagnosis came back quickly: Stage 4 colon cancer.
+Initially overwhelmed, Bajro was immediately comforted by the rapid response of the team of doctors and nurses at Rochester General.